I hate my photos. They look like photos a five year old could get.”

 Photographers pose couples close together and when the photographer has your faces press into each other parts of your face get mashed up.
 Your cheek bunches up against your partner making it look like you’re storing nuts for the winter, or your nose gets squished or your chin presses down so much which causes you to look like you have a double chin even when you don’t.

-15. But even when your faces aren’t squishing into each other, having your faces unnaturally too close is awkward and looks awkward when two people’s faces are a mere few inches away from each other but their eyes are wide open looking at each other.
+15. But even when your faces aren’t squishing into each other, having your faces unnaturally too close is awkward and looks awkward when two people’s faces are a mere few inches away from each other but their eyes are wide open staring at each other.
+Who does that in real life?

 It looks unnatural because it is unnatural.